Skip to content

 • name [32]byte - full name of asset

-When parsing an attestation VAA, it is recommended to trim all trailing zero bytes and converting the remainder to UTF-8 via any lossy algorithm.
+• When parsing an attestation VAA, it is recommended to trim all trailing zero bytes and convert the remainder to UTF-8 via any lossy algorithm

-Without knowing a token's decimal precision, Chain B cannot correctly mint the number of tokens when processing a transfer.
-For this reason, the Token Bridge requires an attestation for each token transfer.
+• Without knowing a token's decimal precision, the destination chain cannot correctly mint the number of tokens when processing a transfer.
+For this reason, the Token Bridge requires an attestation for each token transfer

 Token Transfer with Message